ItsChunkster/csharp-practice-projects/README.md

 # csharp-practice-projects
-A collection of C# console applications focused on problem-solving, clean code, and software fundamentals.
+A collection of my C# console applications focused on problem-solving, clean code, and software fundamentals.